dhellmann/pymotw/PyMOTW/tarfile/index.rst

 Appending to Archives
 =====================

 In addition to creating new archives, it is possible to append to an existing file.
 To open a file to append to it, use mode ``'a'``.

 .. include:: tarfile_append.py
     :literal:
     :start-after: #end_pymotw_header

-The resulting archive ends up with 2 members:
+The resulting archive ends up with two members:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'tarfile_append.py'))